- Patient hub

 The operation itself takes less than 30 minutes and can be performed in a day surgery or in hospital.
 At Vision Eye Institute, your procedure will be performed in one of our fully equipped, accredited, state-of-the-art day surgeries.

 The latest advance in cataract surgery is the use of a femtosecond laser to complete some of the steps that the surgeon would otherwise perform manually.
 This is performed in the laser suite and includes the opening incision in the cornea, cutting into the capsule containing the affected lens and breaking up the lens for removal.
 The remaining steps are completed in the operating theatre.

-Using a pre-programmed laser may reduce the risk of complications during and after the surgery, and some studies support the benefits of using laser cataract surgery where possible.
-However, both laser-assisted and traditional cataract surgery are highly successful and generally safe procedures.
+Using a pre-programmed laser may reduce the risk of complications during and after the surgery, and some studies support the benefits of using laser cataract surgery where possible.1 In particular, people with other eye conditions or complex cataracts may be more suitable for laser cataract surgery.2 However, both laser-assisted and traditional cataract surgery are highly successful and generally safe procedures.3,4,

-Several of Vision Eye Institute’s surgeons reviewed the published data on cataract surgery using the LenSx system, a high-precision, image-guided laser used in several of our clinics, and published their findings in the Clinical Ophthalmology journal.
-They found that the current LenSx laser system is more advanced, safer and faster than previous versions and laser cataract surgery offers a consistent and precise surgical outcome, which many patients can benefit from.
-However, patients should always consider the experience of the surgeon in performing laser cataract surgery.
+Several of Vision Eye Institute’s surgeons reviewed the published data on cataract surgery using the LenSx system (a high-precision, image-guided laser used in several of our clinics) and reported their findings in the Clinical Ophthalmology journal.5 They found that the current LenSx laser system is more advanced, safer and faster than previous versions and laser cataract surgery offers a consistent and precise surgical outcome, which many patients can benefit from.5 However, patients should always consider the experience of the surgeon in performing laser cataract surgery.

 This is also known as clear lens extraction or lens replacement surgery.
 Using the same technique as for cataract surgery, the dysfunctional natural lens (with no cataract present) is removed and replaced with an artificial intraocular lens (IOL) to correct vision.
 Most surgeons recommend using a laser when performing refractive lens exchange.